Reproduce

 To build and run any image for an Arm FVP the user has to accept its EULA by selecting the corresponding configuration option in the build setup and pressing spacebar.

 The default number of Primary Compute CPUs is 4.
-The user can change this by selecting a value between 1 and 4 from the Number of Primary Compute CPUs option.
+The user can change this by selecting a value between 1 and 16 from the Number of Primary Compute CPUs option.
+And also the default Platform variant is RD-Aspen CFG1.
+The user can change this to RD-Aspen CFG2 by selecting the Platform Variant option.

 Arm Auto Solutions Build Configuration Menu